newnativeabq/flask_ml_general/README.md

 > logging.basicConfig(filename=app.config['LOGFILE'], level=logging.INFO) **logging.INFO to logging.DEBUG**

 > Change default save location by modifying the filename attribute in line referenced above.  **filename=<insert_filename_here>**

+#### Special Thanks

+It can be hard to get eyes on a project to guide it's feature development.
+I want to give special thanks to the data scientists who took a minute to walk through pain points and features they'd like to see.
+Got most of it in.

+* Harsh Desai
+* John Morrison
+* Han Lee